Travellers’ Guide 2023

 The dialling code for the UK is 0044 followed by the STD code minus the first zero, plus the number.

 Seasoned travellers accept that local life does not come to a halt for the convenience of the holidaymakers.
-Road works, building and maintenance take place in Italy as they do at home.
+Road works, building and maintenance take place as they do at home.

 Equipment such as air conditioning and swimming pools in hotels can break down and although every effort is made to repair them quickly, unavoidable delays do occur.

-Please note that credit cards are not as widely accepted in Italy as in the UK and therefore it is advisable to check that hotels, restaurants and shops etc take this form of payment.
+Please note that credit cards may not be widely accepted as in the UK and therefore it is advisable to check that hotels, restaurants and shops etc take this form of payment.

 After that, the government will issue a new Global Heath Insurance Card (GHIC) which will replace the EHIC for the majority of UK citizens.
 For further information please refer to the Department of Heath website at www.dh.gov.uk